E-dan/jcclib/README.md

 After you download and set up an HTML page to use JCC, you are pretty much ready to go!
-Each place in your document where you want to use JCC magic, just add the "jcc" class to that HTML element.
+Each place in your document where you want to use JCC magic, just add the "jcc" (saved word) class to that HTML element.
 Like so:

     <p class="jcc">...</p>

 Once tagged with the jcc class, this element is referred to as a JCC container or JCC context.
 Now you can start using the JCC magic inside that element by playing with the different JCC attributes described throughout the